ghillert/gnss-nmea-demo/README.md

 Navigation Satellite System) into a [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) application via the reception and processing of NMEA (National Marine Electronics Association) messages.

-This demo application *should* work with any Bluetooth-enabled GNSS devices that emit [NMEA messages](https://gpsd.gitlab.io/gpsd/NMEA.html), e.g. devices using the u-blox [ZED-F9P](https://www.u-blox.com/en/product/zed-f9p-module) module.
+This demo application *should* work with any GNSS devices that emit [NMEA messages](https://gpsd.gitlab.io/gpsd/NMEA.html), e.g. devices using the u-blox [ZED-F9P](https://www.u-blox.com/en/product/zed-f9p-module) module.
 Technical documentation can be found at the [u-blox ZED-F9P Interface Description](https://www.u-blox.com/en/docs/UBX-18010854) guide.

+This application allows you to connect to your GNSS device via one of the following options:

+- Bluetooth
+- Serial Connection (using USB)

 For development and testing, the [Ardusimple simpleRTK2B](https://www.ardusimple.com/simplertk2b/) standalone application board was used.